firebolt-db/godocs/docs/Guides/security/rbac.md

 ## Custom roles

 A user with the `account_admin` role can create custom roles.
-You can create a custom role using SQL, or via the UI.
+You can create a custom role using SQL, or via the user interface (UI).

 Privileges can be granted to a custom role either by the `account_admin` or by the owner of a resource.
 For example, a user who created a table can grant `SELECT` on that table to an arbitrary custom role.